hardeesh/exploratory-data-analysis---customer-loans-in-finance170/README.md

-# Project Title
-Exploratory Data Analysis - Customer Loans in Finance
+# Exploratory Data Analysis - Customer Loans in Finance

 # Assignment
 The task set by AiCore began with the scenario of myself working for a large financial institution, where managing loans is a critical component of business operations.